 - testicular cancer

-Coughing up blood does not always mean that you have undiagnosed lung cancer.
-Chronic bronchitis or bronchiectasis are likely causes.
+Coughing up blood does not always mean that you have lung cancer.

 - chronic obstructive pulmonary disease (COPD)